Table of Contents_

 The Clean Air Delivery Rate (CADR) is a performance indicator assigned by the Association of Home Appliance Manufacturers (AHAM), which helps consumers determine air purifier effectiveness.
 It is one of the key factors to look for in an air purifier.
 Many people find themselves confused by marketing lingo that emphasizes high airflow rates, or high-efficiency filters, and it’s AHAM’s goal to remove consumer doubt regarding air purifier performance with its CADR metric.

-Developed as a means for shoppers to easily identify which air cleaners work better than others, the CADR rating measures the rate of airflow going through a purifier, and then tests for remaining pollutants.
+Developed as a means for shoppers to quickly identify which air cleaners work better than others, the CADR rating measures the rate of airflow going through a purifier, and then tests for remaining pollutants.
 If the unit successfully removes all of the particles of a specific size from the processed air, it’s then certified by the AHAM.

 Numbers for smoke, dust, and pollen particulate fall between the specified ranges below:

-The Association of Home Appliance Manufacturers (AHAM) is an organization that represents and supports companies developing household appliances which are intended for sale in the United States.
+The Association of Home Appliance Manufacturers (AHAM) is an organization that represents and supports companies developing household appliances, which are intended for sale in the United States.

 Read More: The Best Air Purifiers of 2019